 - a distance of at least 1.5 meters is maintained between people

 - the meeting organizer draws up and keeps a list of all attendees, using the online form

 - the meeting organizer ensures that all surfaces in the room are disinfected after the meeting; surface disinfectant can be ordered on Catalyse (COVID-19 catalog).

 All information can be found under the Events page.

 Unit heads can authorize non-EPFL people to come to the School’s sites if their presence is absolutely essential for the unit to fulfill its missions, subject to the terms of this directive.

-People coming from another country are now allowed back on EPFL sites, subject to the criteria set out by the State Secretariat for Migration of the Federal Department of Justice and Police.
+People coming from another country are allowed on EPFL sites, subject to the criteria set out by the State Secretariat for Migration of the Federal Department of Justice and Police.

 Information can be found on the Travel page.

-The measures set out in this directive may be reassessed or amended at any time up to 31 August 2020, depending on how the pandemic evolves.
-The updated directive is then scheduled to take effect no later than Monday, 14 September 2020.
+The measures set out in this directive may be reassessed or amended at any time up to 31 January 2021, depending on how the pandemic evolves.
+The updated directive will then be scheduled to take effect no later than the start of spring.